-The information presented on this website was slowly developed over the last thirty years and has grown, like a city, in several different directions over time.
-It started as a way for me to keep track of basic information on passenger plate numbers, all in one small notebook (before the computer era).
-Therefore, to keep the summarized data as concise as possible, early on, I developed a standardized format to list the various parameters of information when it applied to multi-year baseplates.
+The information presented on this website was gradually researched over the last forty years and has grown, like a city, in several different directions over time.
+Therefore, to keep the summarized data as concise as possible, a standardized format was developed to list the various parameters of information when it applied to multi-year baseplates.
 An example of that format, and how to "read" it, appears below.
-As research progressed, I added truck plates, motorcycle plates, county codes, color schemes, sizes, pre-state plates, and more.
-The result is what you see today on this site.
-Updates are still being made weekly!

-We used to have a key to codes and abbreviations on this site, but I have attempted to remove as many of these cryptic 1-, 2- or 3-letter abbreviations as possible, making a key hopefully unnecessary.
-Some vestiges of my old system remain: An * after a number means that the number is higher than registration figures for that year and type (and *t means the same thing for passenger figures unless trucks are included).
-In other words, the number is "too" high.
-However, this is common especially in states with multiple issuing offices, each of which had to be stocked with a sufficient quantity of plates to get through the year.
+A few key codes and abbreviations are used on this site.
+An * after a number means that the number is higher than the registration figures for that year and type (and *t means the same thing for passenger figures unless trucks are included).
+It serves as a flag that the number is "too" high.
+Sometimes, this is expected especially in states with multiple issuing offices, each of which had to be stocked with a sufficient quantity of plates to get through the year.
 The results?
 Number "inflation", and possible leftover unissued plates with lower or higher numbers.
 No attempt has been made to distinguish issued numbers from unissued ones.
-If a plate was produced, we'd want to collect it whether it was issued or not!
+If a plate was produced, someone would want to collect it whether it was issued or not.

 Registration figures, unless noted otherwise, are from the U.S. Department of Commerce (1901-55 passenger, truck and total), U.S. Department of Transportation (1956-75, passenger only), and Transport Canada (1903-73, total only).
 Alaska and Hawaii figures start in 1959.
-When figures become available from a state or provincial source directly, these are considered to be more accurate.
+When figures become available from a state or provincial source directly, these are included since they are considered to be more accurate.

 GUIDE TO PRESENTATION OF MULTI-YEAR BASE DATA